ariel-research/fairpyx/README.md

     pip install -e .
     ```

-2. Read the code of some existing algorithms, to see how their implemented
+2. Read the code at [algorithm_examples.py](fairpyx/algorithms/algorithm_examples.py) to see how the implementation works.
+Note that the implementation does not use the `Instance` variable directly - it uses an `AllocationBuilder` variable, which tracks both the ongoing allocation and the remaining input (the remaining capacities of agents and items).
+The function `divide` converts an `Instance` to an `AllocationBuilder` with an empty allocation.

-Write a function that accepts a parameter of type `AllocationBuilder`, as well as any custom parameters your algorithm needs.
+3. Write a function that accepts a parameter of type `AllocationBuilder`, as well as any custom parameters your algorithm needs.
 The `AllocationBuilder` argument sent to your function is already initialized with an empty allocation.
-Your function has to modify this argument using the method `give`, which gives an item to an agent and updates the capacities.
+Your function has to modify this argument using the methods `give` or `give_bundle`, which give an item or a set of items to an agent and update the capacities accordingly.
 Your function need not return any value; the allocation is read from the modified parameter.
-See:

-* [picking_sequence.py](fairpyx/algorithms/picking_sequence.py) and [iterated_maximum_matching.py](fairpyx/algorithms/iterated_maximum_matching.py) for examples of algorithms;
-* [allocations.py](fairpyx/allocations.py) for more details on the `AllocationBuilder` object.
+See [allocations.py](fairpyx/allocations.py) for more details on the `AllocationBuilder` object.

 ## See also